realpython/materials/python-format-mini-language/README.md

-# Python's Format Mini-Language: Make Nicely Formatted Strings
+# Python's Format Mini-Language for Tidy Strings

-This folder provides the code examples for the Real Python tutorial [Python's Format Mini-Language: Make Nicely Formatted Strings](https://realpython.com/python-format-mini-language/).
+This folder provides the code examples for the Real Python tutorial [Python's Format Mini-Language for Tidy Strings](https://realpython.com/python-format-mini-language/).